HashiCorp Vault with AppRole

 Testing Dgraph export operation

-The export feature will export the whole Dgraph database in RDF or JSON formats.
-When encyption at rest is enabled, the exported database will be encypted.
+The feature will export the whole database in or formats.
+When is enabled, the exported database will be encypted.

-For this administrative chore, we will create a GraphQL query and save it as ./dgraph/export.graphql:
+For this administrative chore, we will create a query and save it as ./dgraph/export.graphql:

 dgraph/export.graphql